terraform-ibm-modules/ibmcloud-terratest-wrapper/docs/projects/addons/parallel-testing.md

 2. **Better Maintainability**: Changes to common settings only need to be made in one place
 3. **Clearer Intent**: Separates common configuration from test-specific customization
 4. **Automatic Handling**: Framework automatically handles common patterns like prefix assignment

+### When to Use Each Pattern

+**Use BaseOptions Pattern (Recommended):**

+- When test cases share common configuration
+- For cleaner, more maintainable code
+- When you want automatic prefix handling

+**Use Alternative Pattern:**

+- When each test case needs completely different base configuration
+- When you need maximum flexibility per test case
+- When test cases are fundamentally different in nature

 ### AddonTestCase Configuration Options